InfraBlockchain/infrablochain-docs/en/infrablockchain/devops/deploy.md

       storage: 100Gi
 ```

-For a para chain, let's take a look at the writing method.
+For a parachain, let's take a look at the writing method.

 The following code is written for Infra DID.